-Jake fiddled with his pencil, and sighed, dropping his head on his desk.
-While he'd been exempt from phys ed on Monday, by Wednesday professor Deviera had insisted he run with the group.
+Jake fiddled with his pencil and sighed, dropping his head on his desk.
+While he'd been exempt from physical training on Monday, by Wednesday professor Evarian had insisted he run with the group.
 His ribs were no longer sore, but his head pounded the entire day, either from the still-healing wound or as a remnant from the previous night's visions.
-Jake shuddered as his thoughts wandered back to those memories and he pushed the away, thinking instead of his mother.
+Jake shuddered as his thoughts wandered back to those memories and he pushed them away, thinking instead of his mother.

 If there had been one good thing about the visions, it was that he'd seen his mother again.
 He'd nearly forgotten what she'd looked like, the untouched memories of his childhood already aging and blurring over time.
 But the unlocked memories of that fateful night were clear as daylight, and fresh in his mind.
 The comforting, and the terrifying.